Several dead in Pakistan marble mine collapse | DW | 08.09.2020

-A collapse at a marble mine in a remote area of Pakistan has killed at least 19 people, with rescuers scrambling to retrieve more bodies from the rubble, officials said on Tuesday.
+A collapse at a marble mine in a remote area of Pakistan has killed at least 19 people, with rescuers scrambling to search the rubble, officials said on Tuesday.

-Boulders of white marble came crashing down on workers on Monday evening in the mountainous Mohmand district in Khyber-Pakhuntkhwa province, near the border with Afghanistan.
+Boulders of white marble came crashing down on workers on Monday evening in the mountainous Mohmand district in Khyber Pakhtunkhwa province, near the border with Afghanistan.
 The marble buried people and blocked the entrance to the mine, trapping people inside for several hours, local police said.

 Read more: Why Chinese investment is stoking anger in Pakistan's Balochistan province